 Cash is not a one size fits all solution.
-In some cases, cash may only make up one part of the International Red Cross/Red Crescent Movement’ response.
+In some cases, cash may only make up one part of the response of the International Red Cross and Red Crescent Movement.
 In Jordan, for example, the International Federation of the Red Cross and Red Crescent Societies and the Jordanian Red Crescent Society are providing vocational training for vulnerable women, both Jordanian and Syrian refugees, to help them become more independent and earn and income for their family.
 These women may also receive cash support to help supplement their income and keep them on their feet.
 In time these women will become more resilient because of the new skills they have learnt and require less assistance from us.

 What about very rural communities, where will people buy things?

-Even in very rural communities, markets can often function and recovery can actually be supported more quickly with cash distributions, meaning that people can get back to normal more quickly.
-This is all taken into account when we first assess a crisis and plan how best to respond.
+Even in very rural communities, markets can often function and recovery can actually be supported with cash distributions, meaning that people can get back to normal more quickly.
+This is all considered when we first assess a crisis and plan how best to respond.

 Cash can also be used to help rebuild rural communities after a disaster a hit.
 For example, in Nepal, after the devastating earthquake in March 2015, we worked with the Nepal Red Cross Society to distribute a cash grant for seeds and tools to help local farmers regain their livelihoods.
 Farmers were able to buy their tools and seeds in local markets, thereby reinvesting in their community and in return being able to grow crop to feed their families sell in these same markets, once again.

 Are you able to use cash in conflict areas?